chenmingyong0423/go-mongox-doc/docs/en/operator/aggregator.md

 - `Aggregate()` executes the aggregation operation, returning a query result of the same type as `T`.
 - `AggregateWithParse()` is also used to perform aggregation operations, but it is used in different scenarios.
 When the type of the aggregation result does not match `T`, the `AggregateWithParse()` method can be used to parse the result into a specified object.

 This article demonstrates the usage of these three methods through two examples.
 However, the core of aggregation operations lies in building the aggregation pipeline.
-For more information on this aspect, please refer to [construction of aggregation stages](../construction/aggregation/stage/introduction).
+For more information on this aspect, please refer to [build of aggregation stages](../build/aggregation/stage/introduction).

 ## Ignoring Specific Fields
 ```go